We think this movie stands out for:

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Ne Zha -- the visually dazzling animated origin story of a character who's well-known in Chinese mythology -- has positive underlying messages (including perseverance and self-control) but also lots of fantasy violence and some emotionally taxing scenes.
 Younger or more sensitive viewers may be upset by the threats to a toddler-age character and his parents' tangible fear, including heart-wrenching screams when they think he's died.
 Characters are punched, kicked, set on fire, thrown in the air or sea, strangled, stabbed, crushed, swarmed by bees, eaten by monsters, petrified, doomed by curses, and more.
+A master stores his weapons in his pants; at one point, he asks Ne Zha to reach in and grab something for him, which he does, and then accidentally sets the man's pants on fire.
 Language is mild but includes some taunting, lashing out, and potty talk, with words like "bullcrap," "moron," "wuss," "crapper," "hell," "bastard," and "idiot."

 - Parents say

 Marked with a scarlet symbol on his forehead, NE ZHA (voiced by Yanting Lu) is born under a divine prophecy that he'll bring destruction to the world and then die on his third birthday.
 But, despite the curse, his parents love him unconditionally and will do anything to protect their son (who looks and acts older than his tender years) from his fate and nature.
 He also needs protecting from scared, distrusting villagers, as well as battling guardians whose immortality depends on the success or failure of the "evil" Ne Zha.
 The story is inspired by Chinese mythology and based somewhat on the book The Investiture of the Gods.